-Working abroad sounds like an adventure to many people.
-However, job search in Slovakia requires more than just the obvious Slovakia CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you made a decision to find Slovakia jobs.
+Work abroad sounds like an adventure to many people.
+However, work in Slovakia requires more than just the obvious Slovakia CV with Slovakia cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you made a decision to find jobs in Slovakia.

-Do not take too lightly the influence a job in Slovakia can have on the effect of your adventure!
+Do not take too lightly the influence employment in Slovakia can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar candidate selection criteria and unusual management culture.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October)